devanSAGA/visual-json-builder/README.md

 - Required properties are marked with a red "Required" badge
 - Nested object properties are displayed with indentation for better visual hierarchy
 - The property creation modal is kept minimal — only the property name is required, and it's automatically focused for immediate typing.
 The modal closes on Enter, Escape, or clicking outside
+- Changing a property type from object to another type shows a confirmation modal warning about nested property data loss

+### JSON Schema Editor

+- Clear schema button to reset the schema, with a confirmation modal to prevent accidental data loss

 ### Validator

 - The validator panel is open by default so first-time users can discover it easily
+- The validator panel's open/close state persists across sessions via local storage
 - Validation runs after a debounce period when the user stops typing
 - Success or error messages appear at the bottom to prevent layout shifts.
 A "Valid" or "Invalid" badge also appears for quick interpretation
 - Error messages indicate the line number of the issue.
 Clicking an error highlights the faulty line briefly and moves the cursor there
 - Auto-suggestions based on the defined schema make editing easier

+### Pending Improvements

+- Persist JSON schema across sessions
+- "Fix All" button to automatically correct input JSON errors based on the schema
+- "Generate Sample" button to create sample input JSON matching the schema
+- Support for advanced Draft-07 features (`$ref` and multi-schema bundles)
+- Make UI mobile responsive